yuvanist/yuvanist.github.io/tech/the-one-with-better-django-queries/index.md

 We took all the objects but only with the *"databook_id"* column.
 This is far better than fetching an entire object and iterating over it for *"databook_id"*.

 Now let's look closely at the *"try-and-except"* block.
-Here I was trying to access the column *"data"* which I didn't fetch.
+Here I was trying to access the column *"data"* which I didn't add in .only() function as paramter.

 If you have thought Django would throw an Exception for doing this, don't worry. you are not alone.
-I also thought the same at first.
-But interestingly what happens is One more query will be fired and the data column will be fetched from the table.
-So there won't be any Exceptions. weird, right?
+But interestingly what happens is One more query will be fired and the data column will be fetched from the table, so there won't be any Exceptions. weird, right?

 Now coming to the time part, It took **23.72 Seconds** in my machine to run this block.
 Costly.
 I know.

 ### Using .defer()

-Similar to .only() but instead of taking only that column, it fetches everything apart from what is specified in .defer().
+Exact opposite of .only().
+It fetches everything apart from what is specified in .defer()

 ```py
 benchmark_objects = Benchmark.objects.defer('data')